dhedge/dhedge-v2-sdk/README.md

 ### Approve pool asset

-Before trading an asset on platforms like Sushiswap or Uniswap it needs to be approved.
+Before trading an asset on platforms like Sushiswap it needs to be approved.

-Approve unlimted amount of USDC to trade on Sushiswap.
+Approve unlimited amount of USDC to trade on Sushiswap.

 ```
 const tx = await pool.approve(